 - Highest Efficiency (95% AFUE rating)

 Heat Pumps Installation & Repair

 A heat pump is extremely versatile.
-Not only will it cool affordably and efficiently, it will also heat your home.
-For budget-conscious homeowners, a heat pump from Pass One Hour Heating & Air Conditioning can effectively replace your air conditioner and furnace.
+It can not only cool affordably and efficiently, but it also heats your home.
+For budget-conscious homeowners, a heat pump from Pass One Hour can effectively replace your existing heating and air conditioning system.

 Different Types of Heat Pumps

-The bottom line is that a heat pump system is less expensive to install and operate than a centralized HVAC system.
+What many people don’t realize is that heat pump systems are less expensive to install and operate than most centralized HVAC systems.
 Pass One Hour can install a top-of-the-line heat pump and provide all the required maintenance and repairs to maximize its lifecycle.

 Split System Heat Pumps

-A split-system heat pump is one of the few available options for distributing warm air as well as cool air into different areas of a home.
-This ductless system uses an external and internal unit(s) to keep a home warm during cold days and cool during warm days.
-It provides the perfect solution for homeowners who desire a centralized heating and cooling system but have no ductwork.
+A split-system heat pump is a ductless HVAC system that uses an external and internal unit(s) to keep your home warm during cold days and cool during warm days.
+It provides the perfect solution for homeowners who desire a centralized heating and cooling system but have no existing ductwork.